 Getting there: Hop off at stop 9 – Rosenborg Castle/SMK on Stromma’s Hop On-Hop Off bus

-What better place to take a break than a café named Grandma, which is what “Mormor” means in Danish.
-Stepping inside feels like visiting Grandma, with old-fashioned wallpaper, cozy furniture, and a sense of time standing still.
+What better place to slow down than Mormor’s Café?
+Mormor means grandmother in Danish, and stepping inside feels a bit like visiting hers, with old-fashioned wallpaper, vintage furniture, a nostalgic atmosphere, and a sense of time standing still.

-Enjoy breakfast or lunch, sip on a great cup of coffee, or try one of Mormor’s delicious cookies or cakes.
-If you want a taste of Denmark in the good old days, try the Kiksekage – a classic treat that brings back childhood memories for many Danes.
+Stop by for breakfast or lunch, enjoy a good cup of coffee, or treat yourself to one of the homemade cookies or cakes.
+For a taste of old-school Denmark, try the kiksekage, a classic cake that brings back childhood memories for many Danes.

 Address: Bredgade 45